web-infra-dev/awesome-rspack/README.md

 ### Ecosystem

+Upper-level frameworks or libraries that are powered by Rspack or connected to Rspack:

 - [Rsbuild](https://rsbuild.dev/): The Rspack-based build tool.
 - [Rspress](https://rspress.dev/): A fast Rspack-based static site generator.
 - [Rsdoctor](https://rsdoctor.dev/): A one-stop build analyzer for Rspack and Webpack.